awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-datatypes.md

 ### Contents<a name="integration-server-sdk-cpp-ref-dataypes-log-contents"></a>

 **logPaths**
 Directory paths to game server log files that you want GameLift to store for future access\.
 These files are generated during each game session\.
 File paths and names are defined in your game server and stored in the root game build directory\.
+The log paths must be absolute\.
 For example, if your game build stores game session logs in a path like `MyGame\sessionlogs\`, then the log path would be `c:\game\MyGame\sessionLogs` \(on a Windows instance\) or `/local/game/MyGame/sessionLogs` \(on a Linux instance\)\.
 Type: std:vector<std::string>
 Required: No